Key takeaways:

 Here, we’ll look at who may benefit from a vitamin D supplement and how much it helps.

-Vitamin D doesn’t directly lower your chances of catching a cold.
-But having high-enough levels of vitamin D is important to keeping your immune system healthy.
+It might.
+But, for most people, vitamin D doesn’t directly lower your chances of catching a cold.
+Even so, having high-enough levels of vitamin D is important to keeping your immune system healthy.

-If your vitamin D level is low, it may make you more susceptible to getting colds and other respiratory infections like the flu.
+Having a low vitamin D level may make you more susceptible to getting colds and other respiratory infections like the flu.
 Research shows that when people with low vitamin D take vitamin D supplements, they get fewer colds.

 But research is mixed on whether taking a vitamin D supplement helps you avoid getting sick when your vitamin D levels are normal.
 Some reviews of the research show that taking vitamin D when you already have normal levels may reduce the number of colds you get, but only slightly.
 And other studies, including several in children and one in older adults, found that vitamin D supplements didn’t help prevent colds at all.